 Nov.
-11, 2020 - On Tuesday, Nov.
-10, the Business Experiential Learning (BEL) Commission hosted the 2020 Colorado Apprenticeship Awards.
-Almost 200 people attended this virtual event honoring the individuals and organizations dedicated to the advancement of apprenticeships in Colorado.
+18, 2020 - On Tuesday, Nov.
+16, the Business Experiential Learning (BEL) Commission hosted the 2021 Colorado Apprenticeship Awards.
+More than 150 people attended this virtual event honoring the individuals and organizations dedicated to the advancement of apprenticeships in Colorado.

-The winners included apprentices, mentors, programs, employers, and partnerships that have demonstrated a remarkable commitment to increasing apprenticeships and expanding access to apprenticeship programs.
+The winners included apprentices, mentors, programs, employers, champions, and partnerships that have demonstrated a remarkable commitment to apprenticeships and expanding access to apprenticeship programs.

 In recognition of the important role apprenticeships play in the state’s economy, earlier this month Governor Jared Polis proclaimed November as Colorado Apprenticeship Month.
 This awards event is one of the high points of Apprenticeship Month.
 In addition, Colorado joins with states across the nation to celebrate National Apprenticeship Week, recognizing the key role that these opportunities play in our economy and in our labor force.

-Congratulations to the 2020 Colorado Apprenticeship Award Winners.
+Congratulations to the 2021 Colorado Apprenticeship Award Winners!